zombieleet/Js-Note/README.md

 # Js-Note
-Note Application Implemented in Javascript
+Note Application Implemented in Javascript for mobile